SUSYUSTC/MathTranslate/README.md

 ## Features
 1. If your screenshot images are in order, the paragraphs splited by pages/figures will be automatically connected
 2. The mathpix generation operation (which is time-consuming) is cached.
-This means that you don't have to prepare all the screenshots one time.
-You could just get 1-2 and then decide whether to add more.
+This means that you don't have to run the whole stuff again if you only add 1 additional screenshot.
+You could just try 1-2 at the beginning and then decide whether to add more.

 ## Examples